A Nation Divided 1845-1865

 The Chief Justice who ruled that African Americans could not be considered citizens.
 Roger B. Taney.
 He was the Chief Justice of the U.S. Supreme Court who delivered the Dred Scott decision in 1857, which denied citizenship to African Americans.

-A different lifestyles, customs, and the political values of the North and the South
+a different lifestyles, customs, and the political values of the North and the South

 Sectionalism